 - The simplest green approach to fluid on the hoof is to carry an empty bottle and refill it from the tap.
 The inspirational GiveMeTap aims to make clean water easily accessible to every human in the world by creating a network of cafes and shops where you can get free tap water refills, and using 70% of profits to others in need by funding water projects in Africa.

-- Have a safe reusable bottle such as the Green Bottle made from stainless steel.
+- Have a safe reusable bottle such as one made from stainless steel.

 - The most certain way to take control of your own water supply is to buy a water filter.
 Natural Collection is one of many places that supplies water filter jugs (basic and relatively cheap), water filter taps (convenient, but a bit of an investment), and even a water filter bottle for refilling when you’re out and about.